mgrebenets/mgrebenets.github.io/_posts/2015-02-08-mobile-ci---makefiles.md

 ### Includes and Reuse

 If rich DSL syntax wasn't enough, you can get another level of reuse from makefiles.
-You can include them to each other just plain old C header files.
+You can include them to each other just like good old C header files.

 Consider this example